-The DigiDop has multiple volume levels.
-These are adjusted by sliding the volume slider on the left-hand side of the main unit.
+The Doppler has multiple volume levels.
+These are controlled with the volume up and down buttons.

 Probes:

 8 MHz - Vascular. simpleABI Systems come standard with an 8MHz probe designed for locating shallow lying vessels.
 The pen-tip sensor face aids in the location of specific vessels during examination.